 (The company incurs Rs.1200 & Rs.850 per employee monthly for the both insurance respectively while the employees don’t need spent even one cent for this insurance coverage)

-Source: Developed by the Student by basing on the Discussion had with the Human Resource Executive at Helanka.
+Source: Developed by the Student by basing on the Discussion had with the Human Resource Executive at Halanka.

 2.3.
 Strengths & Weakness of the Motivational Strategies of the Organization

-The strengths & the weaknesses of the motivational strategies of Helanka are discussed in detail by the table.2.3.
+The strengths & the weaknesses of the motivational strategies of Halanka are discussed in detail by the table.2.3.

 Table.2.3.
-Strengths & Weaknesses of the Motivational Strategies of Helanka
+Strengths & Weaknesses of the Motivational Strategies of Halanka

 |Type of the Reward||Strategy||Strengths||Weaknesses|